rilianx/Research/papers/convexity_detection.md

 I think the paper has improved significantly.
 The introduction is more structured now.

 I think that a formal definition of the problem could be introduced in the introduction or at the beginning of the related work.
 Otherwise, Section 2.1 is difficult to understand.
 Also, I think that the explanation of variable interaction structure (2.1) should be accompanied by an example.
-Figures should be
+Figures, in general, should be explained in more detail.